RahulAwasthi314/awesome_exercise/README.md

 ### 5. Make specific header files for those functions.

-- How to use header files in the aspect of data hiding?
+- How to use header files for data hiding?
-- How not to expose array publicly to other files? {private, public and protected is not available in C.}
+- How not to expose the array publicly to other files? {private, public and protected is not available in C.}
 - Organize the same functions in a single module {header file}.
 ```c
 // bar.h